 The Columbia and Western Rail Trail (C&W) connects with the Kettle Valley Rail Trail (KVR) at Midway.
-The two of them form a 240 km (149 mi) section of the Great Trail (formerly the Trans Canada Trail).
+The two of them form a 240 km (149 mi) section of the Trans Canada Trail.
 Back in the day, these two rail lines helped connect the spread-out communities in early Canada.
 Today, these sections are a combination of paved roads, gravel roads and trails and dirt tracks.

 Columbia and Western Rail Trail

 Gold and copper were discovered in Rossland in 1890.
 The C&W railway was created to run from the smelter in Trail to Penticton.
 By 1900 the railroad reached Midway and had a branch line from Eholt to the mineral-rich area of Phoenix Mountain.
 By creating this line, Canada scored a victory against the American competitors and re-established control over the area.